Contact Ms. Kate at email@example.com

 Storytime is an opportunity for children and their adults to come together for stories, songs, crafts, and more.
-The program promotes language and vocabulary development while enhancing comprehension and cognitive skills as well as positive social interactions.
+Reading and singing to young children promotes language and vocabulary development while also enhancing comprehension and cognitive skills, as well as creating positive social interactions.

 Storytimes are Tuesday mornings in Jonesborough and Thursday mornings at the Gray Branch.